January and February have brought icy cold weather, wind chills, and snow to many parts of the world.

 - First ever stay in a secluded cottage

-We thought it would be a good way to acclimatise to the weather and so we stayed one night in Helsinki at a lovely Air BnB before heading to Lapland.
+But before setting off on our big adventure, we thought it would be a good way to acclimatise to the weather and so we stayed one night in Helsinki at a lovely Air BnB before heading to Lapland.

-There is a public transport bus from just outside the airport which goes to most of the popular ski resorts and also towards 7 fells.
+We took the very reliable public transport bus from just outside the airport which goes to most of the popular ski resorts and also towards 7 fells.